SWatari129/project1/README.md

 ## Setup/Installation Requirements
 * [Click here](https://github.com/SWatari129/project1.git) to view the project.
-*Clone this repository to your desktop.
+* Clone this repository to your desktop.
-*Navigate to the top level of the directory.
+* Navigate to the top level of the directory.
-*Open project1/index.html
+* Open project1.html

 ## Known Bugs